mapillary/mapillary_tools/README.md

 * [PIL]
 * [Piexif]

-Note that we're using a fork of the original [Piexif](https://github.com/hMatoba/Piexif) installed along with the tools as the rest of the dependencies.
+Note that we're using a fork of the original [Piexif](https://github.com/hMatoba/Piexif).
+While all other dependencies are installed along with the tools, Piexif needs to be installed separately.

 ## Installing